lp-wan/coap-compression/draft-ietf-lpwan-coap-static-context-hc.md

    and some associated Target Values (TV).
 Target Value indicates the value that can be expected.
    TV can also be a list of values.
 A Matching Operator (MO) is associated to each header field description.
-The rule is selected if all the MOs fit the TVs for all fields.
-In that case, a Compression/Decompression Action (CDA) associated to each field defines the link between the compressed and decompressed value for each of the header fields.
-Compression results mainly in 4 actions: send the field value, send nothing, send less significant bits of a field, send an index.
+The rule is selected if all the MOs fit the TVs for all fields of the incoming packet.
+In that case, a Compression/Decompression Action (CDA) associated to each field defines how the compressed and the decompressed values are computed out of each other, for each of the header fields.
+Compression mainly results in one of 4 actions: send the field value, send nothing, send some least significant bits of the field or send an index.
-   Values sent are called Compression Residues and follows the rule ID.
+   Values sent are called Compression Residues and follow the rule ID in the transmitted message.

 # SCHC Compression Process

 The SCHC Compression rules can be applied to CoAP flows.
-SCHC Compression of the CoAP header MAY be done in conjunction with the above layers (IPv6/UDP) or independently.
+SCHC Compression of the CoAP header MAY be done in conjunction with the lower layers (IPv6/UDP) or independently.
 The SCHC adaptation layers as described in {{I-D.ietf-lpwan-ipv6-static-context-hc}} may be used as shown in {{Fig-SCHCCOAP}}.